Reactor™ - The manual

 Devices

-This is where you can add all connections to other devices on the network, that you want to control with reactor.
-Simply click "Add Device" on the bottom to open the device browser.
-You will see a list of all devices Reactor discovers on the network.
-This is done using mDNS or other mechanisms.
-If your device does not support these you can also click "Add manually" in the top and add your device from the list.
+This is where you can add all connections to other devices on the network that you want to control with Reactor.
+Simply click "Add Device" at the bottom to open the device browser.
+You will see a list of all devices Reactor discovers on the network, using mDNS or other mechanisms.
+If your device does not support these, you can also click "Add manually" at the top and select your device from the list.

 Tip